 Heading south, this leisurely section passes through pretty Waikato farmland dotted with dairy cows and other farm animals.
 Front and centre are the bushy Kaimai–Mamaku Ranges and their 952m-highpoint Mt Te Aroha (952m; ‘the mountain of love’), plus wide-ranging views over the Hauraki Plains.

-Currently, the southern terminus of the Rail Trail is Te Aroha, a small rural town with historic mineral hot pools – a great way to soothe pedal-weary muscles.
-Te Aroha also has a lovely town domain, and is home to some great cafes.
+Te Aroha – a small rural town with historic mineral hot pools – is a great place to soothe pedal-weary muscles.
+It also has a lovely town domain and is home to some great cafes.

 37km, Grade 1/easiest, 2–4 hours

-It will eventually stretch all the way to Hobbiton, near Matamata, where visitors can get their Hobbit and Lord Of The Rings fix.
+It stretches all the way to Matamata, the home of Hobbiton, where visitors can get their Lord Of The Rings and Hobbit fix.
 (It’s well worth going for the gardens alone, never mind a refreshing pint at the Green Dragon Inn!)
 Along the way it passes various landmarks including the scenic Wairere Falls, Stanley Landing and the Firth Tower.

 The beauty of the Hauraki Rail Trail is the ability to tailor a ride of almost any length, with plenty of options for return rides, or one-way trips for riders with a pick-up.
 The following are popular day rides.

 Waihi—Karangahake Gorge (return)

 This popular option starts in the historic town of Waihi, from where it’s a gentle downhill into Karangakahe Gorge, crossing bridges and sticking close to the pretty river.
 Check out the Victoria Battery and Museum and enjoy the attractions within the gorge including the 1100m-long tunnel, cascading waterfall, and the wonderful Windows Walkway.